Communication Log

 - Relevant works have been enclosed in the annual audit plan, as well as the regular and irregular execution items.
 No significant anomalies or violations were found during the annual audit this year.
 Therefore, there was no matter to be reported to independent directors immediately.

-| Items | Description | Names of independent directors interviewed, time of interview, and suggestions | ||
+| Items | Description | Names of independent directors interviewed, time of interview, and suggestions | |||

-| Hung Ching Lee | Dr. Pisin Chen | Su-Pi Shen | ||
+| Hung Ching Lee | Dr. Pisin Chen | Chi Chih Lu | Wan Wan Lin | ||

-| 2024/03/22 & 2024/11/08 | 2024/06/24 | 2024/07/15 | ||
+| 2025.01.06 | 2025.05.16 | 2025.07.30 | 2025.11.14 | ||

-| Description of the audit plan | Audit plan for the parent company and each subsidiary for the current year was submitted to the independent directors for review and suggestion on additional audit items. | NA | NA | NA |
+| Description of the audit plan | Audit plan for the parent company and each subsidiary for the current year was submitted to the independent directors for review and suggestion on additional audit items. | NA | NA | NA | NA |

-| Description of audit progress | • Audit plan was submitted to the independent directors for review. • As of the end of this interview, some areas of improvement have been found for the current year’s audit, the audit team has proposed suggestions for rectification and requested relevant departments to act accordingly; no major flaws were identified. | NA | NA | NA |
+| Description of audit progress | • Audit plan was submitted to the independent directors for review. • As of the end of this interview, no major flaws were identified in FY2025 planned audits. | NA | NA | NA | NA |

-| Other discussion items | • Suggestions or items that require further attention in auditing. | NA | NA | NA |
+| Other discussion items | • Suggestions or items that require further attention in auditing. • Other recommendations or corrections to be made. | NA | NA | NA | NA |

 Communication Between Independent Directors and Accountants: